bbauska/UofM-Intro-CSS3/README.md

 Here&apos;s my example.
-I have an example of blue, red, but also yellow because depending on how much of these different values you put in, it&apos;s can change the color that&apos;s going to show up on your screen.
+I have an example of blue, red, but also yellow because depending on how much of these different values you put in, it can change the color that&apos;s going to show up on your screen.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 43. color conventions, #4 (30) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">